Home » Documentation » Running in Linux using Wine

 5. Using SMS-to-Database under Wine

 To use the SMS-to-Database feature under Wine you need first to install MDAC (Microsoft Data Access Components).
-You install MDAC under Wine using winetrics
+You do that using the winetricks script.

-After having installed MDAC, you need to instal a windows driver for your database.
+After having installed MDAC, you need to instal a Windows ODBC driver for your database (see below).